-A father may have played a part in the creation of children, but if he has no relationship with his kids, he is lacking.
+A father may have played a part in creating children, but if he has no relationship with his kids, he is lacking.
 In fact, a father that has failed his kids in this way is causing them numerous damages.
 Damages to a child as a result of an absentee dad can last a lifetime.

 Some of the problems that children might have because of the lack of relationship with their father include substance abuse, fear of attachment, and no direction for their life.
-Having a parent that isn't interested in their life or well-being is something that doesn't go away the minute they reach adulthood.
+Having a parent who isn't interested in their life or well-being doesn't go away the minute they reach adulthood.
 They have real issues and are not prepared with how to deal with those issues.
 In fact, many fatherless children have to receive therapy to move past that absence in their lives.

 Lacks Family Priorities

 Fathers tend to have priorities far above their families.
 They might claim that they work hard to earn money for their family, but if he does so at the expense of missing out on his child's life, his priorities are askew.
 If he works far more than necessary, his intentions are likely for selfish reasons.
 A father tends to care more about outside opinions, his hobbies and interests, and having fancy things.

 While it would be nice to make a man switch up his priorities, it will not be something that sticks until the decision is his own.
 If you are a father at this point and looking to better yourself as a parent, you are taking a step in the right direction by simply attempting to do better.
 A father becomes a dad by putting in the effort.

 Fathers Children, Fails To Parent Them

 Becoming a father is simply biology.
 Parenting the children that a man has created is a choice.
 Men should be equally responsible for the child they played a part in making, but fathers tend to have the idea that since it wasn't his body that held the baby as he or she grew, parenting isn't something that he has to spend time with on.
 This is not true.